-If you choose the command Sidebars again while the sidebar is enabled, you can use the dropdown menu to arrange the functions in the sidebars to the left or right of the document.
+If you choose the command Sidebars again while the sidebar is enabled, you can use the dropdown menu to freely arrange the individual functions in the sidebars to the left or right of the document.
+(If all functions are set to Show right, for example, only the right sidebar would then be displayed.)